 Although we have commercial partnerships with some of the providers we review, they never influence our research procedures, practices, and results.
 Our independent research allows us to remain editorially independent.

 Overall, Asana will suit more teams than Jira.
-It has a better range of task management features and more collaboration tools, and although it’s slightly pricier and has a more limited free plan, the paid tiers offer a neat, simple, and ultimately traditional project management setup.
+It has a better range of task management features and more collaboration tools.
+Although it’s slightly pricier and has a more limited free plan, the paid tiers offer a neat, simple and ultimately traditional project management setup.

 When it comes to the interface and ease of use, there’s no question in our mind that Asana is the best choice.
-The main exception would be for those who work in software or web development – or those who don’t quite have the budget for Asana.
 For an alternative, you can use our free comparison tool to find a project management system better tailored to your individual needs.
+Or click on the links below to check out some of Jira and Asana’s competitors.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored’ table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page